 The compulsion to write continued and once I did learn how to write, no birthday, Christmas, or holiday was complete for me if I didn’t write a poem or special message in the accompanying greeting card.
 I simply had to write.

 That compulsion grew as I entered middle school and high school.
 I kept a diary.
 I wrote poems and short stories.
-I wrote commentaries about what was happening in the world and I dreamed about someday writing my own column for a newspaper or magazine.
+I wrote commentaries about what was happening in the world and I dreamed about someday writing my own column for a newspaper or magazine (all of which I’ve done).

 Most of all, I dreamed about writing something meaningful.
 I wanted to make a difference and I believed that writing was the way to do that.
 I still do.